segmentio/segment-docs/src/connections/destinations/catalog/google-cloud-storage/index.md

 Keep in mind that GCS works differently from most of our destinations.
 Using a destinations selector like the [integrations object](https://segment.com/docs/connections/spec/common/#integrations) does not affect events in the case of GCS.

 **Note**: The GCS destination is currently in beta, and does not support product features such as deletions, replays, or surfacing errors in the UI.
-Errors identified will be communicated to you by your Segment Account representative.

 If you are interested in joining the beta program, contact us at [beta@segment.com](mailto:beta@segment.com) to request access.